Charities Directorate of Canada

-Charities Directorate of Canada is part of the Federal Ministry of National Revenue, and is responsible for reviewing the applications for charity registration, and auditing and maintaining accountability through education and responsible enforcement.
+Charities Directorate of Canada is part of the Federal Ministry of National Revenue, and is responsible for reviewing the applications for charity registration, as well as auditing and maintaining accountability through education and responsible enforcement.
 They work to count and monitor the registered charities operating in Canada in the fairest way possible.

 As of December 2014, there were 86,193 charities registered in the directorate.

-The Directorate is located in Ottawa, in the Canadian Revenue Agency offices.
+The Directorate is located in Ottawa, in the Canada Revenue Agency (CRA) offices.

 Charity status

 Definition

-To gain charity status, organizations must first register with the federal Canadian Revenue Agency under the Income Tax Act.
+To gain charity status, organizations must first register with the federal Canada Revenue Agency as a charitable organization under the Income Tax Act.
 To be eligible for charitable tax status, charities need to provide a public benefit, such as poverty relief or education, and they are limited in their business and political activities, including making profit or engaging in partisan behavior.
-These limitations are to ensure charities keep to their primary goals and don't abuse their special status.
+These limitations are to ensure that charities keep to their primary goals and do not abuse their special status.
+While charities and non-profits are similar, not all non-profit organizations qualify as charities.
+Charities and non-profits may be endowed with different rights and responsibilities.